raywong702/Mac_Setup/README.md

 * In Colors, choose Color Presets, choose Import, choose Theme you downloaded.
 May need to do Command + Shift + . to show hidden files.
 Choose Theme from Color Presets

+* In Window, mkae transparency 57

 * Navigate to profile > colors and make sure that the colors for Basic Colors > Background and ANSI Colors > Bright Black are different.

+Background: 343a43
+Black Normal: 090a0b
+Black Bright: 1768f7

 * In Terminal, choose Unlimited scrollback